bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

     cp ../config-sc-v5.16.20-basic.txt ../obj/.config

 N.B.
-There is another example configuration file in this project called **config-sc-v5.16.20-all-usb-cam-modules.txt** that can be copied into place instead of the above mentioned one if you wish to build modules supporting USB Video cameras.
+There is another example configuration file in this project called **config-sc-v5.15.70-all-usb-cam-modules.txt** that can be copied into place instead of the above mentioned one if you wish to build modules supporting USB Video cameras.
 (See **README_USB_DEVICE_MODULES.md**)

-### make olddefconfig
-The following step makes sure that your kernel configuration is up to date and compatible with the kernel version being built.
-It automatically reconciles any differences between the configuration file, your building environment and the version of Linux being compiled.
+### Set build environment variables

-There are a number of environment variables that need to be set when running the "make olddefconfig" command .
+A number of environment variables need to be set correctly in order to correctly cross compile the Linux kernel.

-#### KBUILD_OUTPUT
-This is the location of the build directory and the location of the ".config" kernel configuration file.

-#### ARCH
-This is the name of the cpu architecture we are building the Linux kernel for.
-In our case this is always set to "arm", referring to 32 bit arm style CPUs as used by the Seagate Central.

-#### LOADADDR
+#### PATH
-This is the address in memory where the kernel needs to be copied to when the Seagate Central boots up.
-This project has been configured so that it should always be set to 0x02000000 as per the original Seagate Central kernel.
+If the cross compililation tool binaries are not in the standard path then the location of the tools needs to be prepended to the path.
+This will most likely be the case when using the tools generated by the Seagate-Central-Toolchain project.
+If using the generic arm cross compiler then it probably won't be necessary to set this variable.
+An example command setting the PATH is as follows

+    export PATH=$HOME/Seagate-Central-Toolchain/cross/tools/bin:$PATH

 #### CROSS_COMPILE
 This is the prefix of the cross compilation toolset being used.
 If the toolset as generated by the Seagate-Central-Toolchain project is being used then by default